 - Simple sugars to treat lows.

 - Extra credit card or debit card for overseas travel.
-If you’re traveling oversees and your credit card company terminates your card because they detect potential fraud due to expenditures in unusual cities, you’re screwed!
-You can notify your credit card company before you travel, but you might want to take can extra card just in case.
+If you’re traveling overseas and your credit card company terminates your card because they detect potential fraud due to expenditures in unusual cities, you’re screwed!
+You can notify your credit card company before you travel, but you might want to take an extra card just in case.